 1.2.
 ST Overview

-Check Point VPN-1 Power/UTM is a network perimeter security device that provides controlled connectivity between two or more network environments.
-It mediates information flows between clients and servers located on internal and external networks governed by the firewall.
+Check Point IP Appliances are network perimeter security devices that provide controlled connectivity between two or more network environments.
+They mediate information flows between clients and servers located on internal and external networks governed by the firewall.